marcospassos/java-php-serializer/README.md

 ## Use case

-This library turns out useful when your need to transmit complex data structures from Java to PHP and performance is a concern.
+This library turns out useful when you need to transmit complex data structures from Java to PHP and performance is a concern.

 One of the easier way to exchange data between Java and PHP consists in